 4. Fitbit Inspire HR Fitness Tracker

 Yet another entry from Fitbit is the Fitbit Inspire HR Fitness Tracker.
 And why not?
-This one boasts features that will be useful for your weightlifting training and other activities all day, including active minutes, calories burned, steps, distance, and hourly activity.
+This one boast features that will be useful for your weightlifting training and other activities all day, including active minutes, calories burned, steps, distance, and hourly activity.

-With its advanced training features, this Fitbit fitness tracker conveniently and automatically records workouts, like swimming, bike rides, walks – not just weight lifting.
+After putting it to the test, with its advanced training features, this Fitbit fitness tracker conveniently and automatically records workouts, like swimming, bike rides, walks – not just weight lifting.
 It can even sync the data for up to 6 meters range.

 Although there are not many fitness trackers specifically designed for weightlifting, this one is worth adding to this list because of its features.
 One we love is that it has more than 15 goal-based exercise modes to help you see how every part of your workout impacts your training.